Saturday’s NFL Transactions | Federal News Network

 NEW YORK GIANTS — Waived QB Kyle Lauletta; DT Chris Slayton; RB Jon Hilliman; WRs TJ Jones and Reggie White, Jr.; TEs C.J.
 Conrad and Jake Powell; OL Paul Adams, Evan Brown, Malcolm Bunche and James O’Hagan; DL Freedom Akinmoladun, Jake Ceresna, John Jenkins; LBs Joey Alfieri, Jake Carlock, Terrence Fede, Avery Moss and Josiah Tauaefa; DBs Tenny Adewusi and Terrell Sinkfield, Jr.; P Johnny Townsend and LS Taybor Pepper.
 Waived-injured LB Keion Adams, DB Kenny Ladler, OT Victor Salako, DB Henre’ Toliver, WR Alex Wesley, OT Chad Wheeler and DB Ronald Zamort.
 Waived DB Kamrin Moore off the commissioner’s exempt list.
 Placed LB Jonathan Anderson, OT George Asafo-Adjei, WR Brittan Golden, TE Scott Simonson and RB Rod Smith on IR.

 NEW YORK JETS — Traded CB Parry Nickerson to Seattle for a conditional 2021 draft pick.
-Waived DL Jachai Polite, QB Davis Webb, QB Luke Falk, RB Elijah McGuire, RB-WR Valentine Holmes.
+Waived DL Jachai Polite, QB Davis Webb, QB Luke Falk, RB Elijah McGuire, RB-WR Valentine Holmes, WR Quincy Adeboyejo, DL Justin Alexandre, T Calvin Anderson, OL Ryan Anderson, OL Ben Braden, CB Alex Brown, Kyron Brown, LB James Burgess, WR Deontay Burnett, CB Tevaughn Campbell, P Matt Darr, S Godwin Igwebuike, S Derek Kindred, OL Wyatt Miller, G Jordan Morgan, LB Jamey Mosley, CB Mark Myers, WR Sharone Peake, DL Trevon Sanders, T Eric Smith, WR Jeff Smith, DL MyQuon Stought, C Jon Toth, WR Tim White and LB Anthony Wint.
 Placed CB Bless Austin on the reserve-NFI list.
 Released TE Eric Tomlinson.
 LB Stephone Anthony, CB Marcus Cooper and WR Deonte Thompson.
+Placed CB Bless Austin on the reserve/NFI list.
+Placed LB Brandon Copeland and TE Chris Herndon on the reserve/suspended list.

 OAKLAND RAIDERS — Waived WR Marcell Ateman, DE Quinton Bell, RB James Butler, LB Jason Cabinda, LB Te’von Coney, G Lester Cotton Sr., WR Keelan Doss, LB Koa Farmer, WR Rico Gafford, WR Keon Hatcher, G-OT Denver Kirkland, CB Dylan Mabin, OT Justin Murray, CB Nick Nelson, WR De’Mornay Pierson-El, OT Tyler Roemer and DT Anthony Rush.
 Released FB Keith Smith, DB Ethan Westbrooks and LB Kyle Wilber.
 Waived-injured TE Paul Butler.
 Placed DT Justin Ellis on IR.
 Placed G Richie Incognito and CB Nevin Lawson on the reserve/suspended list.